 May the King live for ever,

-These words have been used in every English/British coronation since that of King Edgar in 973.
+Before Zadok the Priest became a ceremonial standard, these words had been recited from the Bible during every British coronation since that of King Edgar in 973.

-Here is a delightful performance of this piece by the Choir of Westminster Abbey:
+A delightful performance of Zadok the Priest by the Choir of Westminster Abbey:

-In 1991, UEFA began re-branding the European Cup.
-This process resulted in the Champions League's anthem, as well as its "starball" logo.
+In 1991, UEFA began the quest of re-branding the European Cup, which included commissioning an anthem for the Champions League, as well as designing the now iconic 'starball' logo.

-Here is another less serious but touching performance of the anthem by the youth orchestra and choir from Brazil:
+Here is another less serious but nonetheless touching performance by a youth orchestra and choir from Brazil: